chardbres/first-heroku-app/README.md

 ### Share Your App **(REQUIRED)**

-1. Open an issue on this repository [here](https://git.generalassemb.ly/ga-wdi-boston/rails-heroku-setup-guide/issues/new)
+1. Open a Pull Request on this repository [here](https://git.generalassemb.ly/ga-wdi-boston/rails-heroku-setup-guide/)
-1. Include the deployed URL of your heroku app in the description.
+1. Include the deployed URL of your heroku app in the PR.

 ## Heroku Command Reference